erickbytes/lofipython/content/blog/solving-my-broken-google-authenticator-app.rst

 I use Google Authenticator as my two factor authorization app.
 For many websites I use, this is a layer of security to verify it is actually me signing in.

-I started using the app and went years with no problems.Recently, I encountered an issue signing into my 401K provider's website to check on my 401k.
+I started using the app and went years with no problems.
+Recently, I encountered an issue signing into my 401K provider's website to check on my 401k.
 I logged in with my username and password, then went to the authenticator app when prompted for a code.